-- Each designated campsite provides a tent pad, a fire pit and benches. - Pit privies are located at each site.
+- Each designated campsite provides a tent pad, a fire pit, benches and picnic tables. - Pit privies are located at each site.
 These are checked and cleaned by park staff regularly. - Plastic bags are provided upon registration.
-Never leave garbage in the backcountry. - Firewood is provided at a woodshed near all campsites. - Bear poles have been installed to hoist food.
+Never leave garbage in the backcountry. - Firewood is provided at a woodshed near all campsites as well as kindling splitters. - Bear poles have been installed to hoist food.
 Never leave food unattended.

-Marven & Chambers Lake
+Marven E Chambers Lake